NuGet/docs.microsoft.com-nuget.it-it/docs/concepts/Package-Versioning.md

         1.0.0.0 is treated as 1.0.0
         1.0.01.0 is treated as 1.0.1

-- SemVer i metadati di compilazione 2.0.0 sono stati rimossi
+- I metadati di compilazione di SemVer 2.0.0 vengono rimossiSemVer 2.0.0 build metadata is removed

         1.0.7+r3456 is treated as 1.0.7